Yonet/Angular-Interview-Questions/README.md

 * What is the minimum definition of a component?
 * What is the difference between a component and a directive?
 * How do components communicate with each other?
-* How do you create two way data binding in Angular 2.0?
+* How do you create two way data binding in Angular?
 * How would you create a component to display error messages throughout your application?
+* What does a lean component mean to you?

 #### Component Interaction & State Management Questions: